 Your cart is currently empty.Continue Shopping

-A property inspection is a detailed visual evaluation of the structures, design, and fixtures of a property.
-It provides buyers with valuable information on the property's conditions before purchase.
+A property inspection is a detailed visual documentation of the structures, design, and fixtures of a property.
+Property inspection provides a buyer, renter, or other consumer of the information with valuable insight on the property's conditions before purchase.

 Some home chimneys may have crumbling interior brickwork or may be leaky.
-A chimney inspector will detect these issues to prevent any smoke or fire problems in the future.
+A chimney inspection will investigate these issues.

 This inspection reviews all connections under the sinks, verifies all fixtures and drainage and checks the water heater and pressure.
 If the property has a well, it'll also determine the depth and water sanitation.